mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 PROD: [![PROD Status](https://rmsprodscussu1.vsrm.visualstudio.com/Ae373a2ff-a162-446f-b7ec-415465e9e56c/_apis/public/Release/badge/f2b899c8-a46f-4300-a9fd-cc3bd7f6f15e/4/8)](https://rmsprodscussu1.vsrm.visualstudio.com/Ae373a2ff-a162-446f-b7ec-415465e9e56c/_apis/public/Release/badge/f2b899c8-a46f-4300-a9fd-cc3bd7f6f15e/4/8)

-The goal here is to deploy both images: SQL and Web on a given OpenShift Cluster via VSTS and more specifically with VSTS Release.
+The goal here is to deploy both images from ACR: SQL and Web on a given OpenShift Cluster via VSTS and more specifically with VSTS Release.
 The first environment `PRE-PROD` will be automatically provisioned in continuous integration/delivery whereas then the `PROD` environment will need manual approval.

 ![VSTS CD PIPELINE](./imgs/VSTS_CD_PIPELINE.PNG)

 Prerequisities:
-- You need an OpenShift Origin or Container Platform cluster
+- An OpenShift Origin or Container Platform cluster
-- You need a VSTS account and project
+- A VSTS account and project
-- You need a Connection endpoint in VSTS to your Azure Container Registry to be able to create the associated secret in your OpenShift Kubernetes cluster
+- A Connection endpoint in VSTS to your OpenShift Kubernetes cluster to be able to deploy your Docker images
-- You need a Connection endpoint in VSTS to your OpenShift Kubernetes cluster to be able to deploy your Docker images
+- FIXME - To create a Service Principal for accessing your Azure Container Registry (ACR) - FIXME

 **TIPS in OCP**: for the last prerequisities above, *Connection endpoint in VSTS to your OpenShift Kubernetes cluster*, here are the steps to achieve this:
 - On your local machine, install the [OpenShift command line interface (CLI)](https://docs.openshift.com/container-platform/3.9/cli_reference/get_started_cli.html)